 Science finds that self-disclosure boosts the intimacy and bonding hormone oxytocin, which makes us feel good, Sandella says.
 Emotional intimacy also stimulates sexual intimacy—so there’s really no reason not to try this.
 Ask your partner questions like, How in touch are you with your feelings moment to moment on a scale of one to 10, with 10 being the most?
 How does this influence you in this relationship?
 Take turns answering to spice up your relationship.
 You can find the full quiz here.

-Be sure to read Rid Your Home of This One Thing to Improve Your Relationship.
+Be sure to read 5 Common Mistakes People Make When Starting a New Relationship.
 Tell us what you think about these tips to spice up your relationship.

 This story was originally published on March 27th, 2017 and has since been updated.